red-axe/am-editor/docs/plugin/tutorials-element.md

 Label style, optional

 It is used to set the style of the current label.
-If the plug-in does not set the label name, the style will be used as the style of the global label.
+If the plugin does not set the label name, the style will be used as the style of the global label.
 The label `schema` with this style will be judged to be legal and the style will be retained.

 If there is a setting, it will be automatically added to the `schema` rule management